-■ TEST SEQUENCES
+TEST SEQUENCES

 Sequence 1, Sequence 2, And Sequence 3 are alterable sequences.
 They may be edited using the Editing Menu.
 Any of the LaMotte pre-programmed tests or User Tests may be placed in these sequences in whatever testing order that is preferred.
-Some examples of typical sequences are given below.
+There are three intial sequences in the Smart3 that can be customized by adding or deleting tests:

 These alterable sequences allow a series of tests to be setup that are run frequently.
-The order of the individual tests in the sequence is determined by the user.
+The order of the individual tests in the sequence can be determined by the user.
 After running a test, press ENTER to select the next test in the sequence.
 Continue this pattern until the entire sequence has been completed.

 All Tests is a fixed sequence containing the LaMotte pre-programmed tests, User Tests, and Absorbance tests.
 Modification of the alterable sequences is accomplished through the Editing Menu.
-This menu is explained in greater detail in Editing Menu (p.
-35).
+This menu is explained in greater detail in Editing Menu (page 36).